 Deep cycle marine batteries (power storage) with existing power generators, (car generators) are available in any country of the world and will allow the system to provide light and water pumping during the hours that the sun is not shining.

-Part of this project will be to create a webpage that will be devoted to green energy solutions in water collection, production of steam, ways of using the steam to generate power, ways of growing food using organic and recycling means such as aquaponics and vermiponics.
+Part of this project will be to create a web page that will be devoted to green energy solutions in water collection, production of steam, ways of using the steam to generate power, ways of growing food using organic and recycling means such as aquaponics and vermiponics.
 This can be an ongoing open source project seeking local community input and connecting to world wide web resources.
-Any desert region or place where thre is adequage sunlight can be a possible site for the project with unique flora, fauna and cultural landscape knowledge will be distilled and propagated as to best practices given local environmental factors.
+Any desert region or place where there is adequate sunlight can be a possible site for the project with unique flora, fauna and cultural landscape knowledge will be distilled and propagated as to best practices given local environmental factors.

 Recycling Waste/Feeding Fish: Vermiponics and Black Soldier Flies

-While the thought of flies may seem gross, they are the ideal solution to not overfishing our oceans (normally food for aquaponic farms) and they don’t carry diseases, they cannot bite or sting, and experts report of their voracious appetites eating compost scraps (including pet waste) and eliminating most food scraps in 24 – 36 hours.
+While the thought of flies may seem gross, they are the ideal solution to not overfishing our oceans (normal food for aquaponic farms) and they don’t carry diseases, they cannot bite or sting and experts report of their voracious appetites eating compost scraps (including pet waste) and eliminating most food scraps in 24 – 36 hours.

 They also prevent houseflies and blowflies from laying eggs in the material inhabited by black soldier fly larvae.
 The amazing thing about the soldier fly larva is that once they are born they have an innate ability to crawl up an incline of 35 degrees and this will be exploited in the design where an incline is created in the waste reprocessing boxes and that waste stream, will have a direct pipe feeding into the tilapia tank.
 This system empowers biology to do what it does best.

-Efficient evaporative coolers that are also integrated in the system, will maximize creation of mini Oases for the worms, the flies and the fish.
+Efficient evaporative coolers that are also integrated into the system, will maximize the creation of mini Oases for the worms, the flies, and the fish.

 The best range of temperature for the larvae to pupate is from 77 to 86 °F. For mating purposes, optimal temperature is around 82 °F (Zhang, 2010).